Current Trainees / Staff in the Mookherjee Lab:

 BSc Research Student

 Stephanie completed two co-op research term in the Mookherjee lab, following which she continued to pursue her BSc Honors research project working with Dr. Mookherjee.
 Her research project examined the immunomodulatory activity of novel small molecules and how that changes the biological effects of common antibiotics.
 This project was in collaboration with Dr. Frank Schweizer (Dept of Chemistry).
-She is currently pursuing her MSc in Biochemistry & Med Genetics.
+She completed MSc in Biochemistry & Med Genetics, and is currently pursuing doctoral studies at University of Toronto.

 Breann Rekseidler